 Overview of targets matched to result type

-This section explains how EGI-Engage will contribute to the dissemination of project activities and results to ensure the highest impact.
+This section explains how EGI-Engage will contribute to publicly disclose the results of the project to ensure the highest impact.
 These expected results are grouped into five categories that can be linked to intended targets, or audiences, as detailed in the following table.